En route to Edinburgh

 The formalities for travelling to Edinburgh

-- Entry requirements: As Great Britain is not a member of the Schengen Territories, you are required to present a valid passport or ID card when you pass through customs.
+- Entry requirements: As Great Britain is not a member of the Schengen Territories, you are required to present a valid passport when you pass through customs.

 - Currencies: England and Scotland share the same currency: the pound sterling.
 But they don’t have the same bills, as each country prints their own.
 Rest assured: English pounds can be used in Scotland, and vice versa!